At the Hazardous Waste Management Program, we come to work every day because we want to

 The Hazardous Waste Management Program is funded by Local Hazardous Waste fees on solid waste and sewer services in King County.
 These fees are set by the King County Board of Health.

-As the number of people living the the County continues to grow, so does the demand for program services.
-In June 2018, the Board of Health adopted new four-year rates to help keep up with the increased costs of providing services.
+As the number of people living the County continues to grow, so does the demand for program services.
+In June 2018, the Board of Health adopted rates for 2019-2022 to help keep up with the increased costs of providing services.
+In 2023, these same rates were extended, meaning there will be no rate changes through 2025.

 Sign up for the latest news and information about our services